phiten/mgos32-to-tasmota32/README.md

 ### Optional: Convert to Tasmota Safeboot

 1. ***MANDATORY*** Download **ALL** files in the file system to your PC.
 2. Open the Partition Wizard -> Menu Entry.
 Choose **Increase FS to max** and click the corresponding button.
 This will increase the FS and erase anything that is currently present in it.
-If option is not available, continue
 3. Upload the in Step 1. downloaded `Partiton_wizard.tapp` and `Partitions_update.be` to the Tasmota FS if not already there.
 Inside the Berry Console, type `import Partitions_update` and hit Return twice.
 Afterwards, restart the device.
 4. Upload the in Step 1. downloaded `Partiton_wizard.tapp` to the Tasmota FS.
 Restart.
 5. Open the Partition Wizard and start the Safeboot Conversion process.
 If it is not possible to start due to something is marked in red, then an OTA Tasmota upgrade is needed.
 Perform the upgrade, and the Safeboot Conversion process can then be started.